raendev/guide/src/counter/first_steps.md

 ```

 ### `struct`
-A `struct` in Rust defines a data structure with fields.
-You might have seen a class or an object in JS.
-Unlike other languages, the data structure has no methods attached to it, rather it just defines the shape.
+A `struct` in Rust defines a data structure with fields, similar to a class, object, Hash, or Dictionary in other languages.

 ### `val`
-The field `val` is of type `i8`, which, while sounding a bit like a iPhone version, is a signed 8-bit integer meaning it can be between `-128` and `127`.

-This means once `val` is incremented to `127`, the next time it will wrap around to be `-128`.[^numbers]
+The field `val` is of type `i8`[^numbers], which, while sounding a bit like a iPhone version, is a signed 8-bit integer.
+This means it can be between `-128` and `127`.
+Without [overflow checks](https://doc.rust-lang.org/cargo/reference/profiles.html#overflow-checks) enabled, if `val` is currently `127`, the next time it is incremented it will wrap around to be `-128`.

 ### `pub`